distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 **NAME**

-`pbench-move-results` - move all results to 0.69 Pbench Server
+`pbench-move-results` - move all results to a Pbench Server

 **SYNOPSIS**